 All our teachers are native speakers of English; our LOTE teachers of Chinese and Japanese Beginners and Chinese and Literature are native speakers of their respective languages.
-Members of staff are mostly experienced but some are at different stages of their professional development.
+Members of staff are at different stages of their professional development.
 This provides the school with the diversity of youth and experience as well as a mix of traditional and modern pedagogical teaching and learning practices.